isomerpages/moe-ast-moehc/_school-histories/Schools/Balestier Hill Secondary School.md

 The school was renamed Balestier Hill Secondary School in 1992, and temporarily relocated to Dunearn Road to facilitate the building of its new premises.
 In 1995, the school launched its exchange programme with the city of Mihara in Japan.
 The Balestier Hill Technical Alumni Association was also set up to fostering ties among former students.
 In 1997, the school returned to new premises at Balestier Hill.
 Following the move, a new school logo was launched.
 On 24 June 2000, Balestier Hill Secondary School was officially declared open.

 Rangoon Secondary School and Monk’s Hill Secondary School were merged with Balestier Hill Secondary in 2001 and 2007 respectively, and the school continued operating as Balestier Hill Secondary School.
 Embracing its vision of building an inclusive community, the school opened its doors to hearing-impaired students from Upper Aljunied Technical School and took over the running of the Hearing Impaired Programme in 2002.
 Balestier Hill was also the only school at the time that supported students with dyslexia and autism.
-Leveraging its students’ talents in the performing arts, the school staged its first public concert, _Splendours_, at the Victoria Concert Hall in 2003.
+Leveraging its students’ talents in the performing arts, the school staged its first public concert,&nbsp;_Splendours_, at the Victoria Concert Hall in 2003.

 In 2012, in line with the school’s approach of having ‘outdoor classrooms’, it began a series of camps, leadership training, expeditions and specialised outdoor adventure programmes, run entirely by teachers.
 The school aimed to build character, leadership skills and resilience beyond the classroom.